-Update; Storify has shut down!
-Gone, finished.
+Update: Storify has shut down!
+Gone.
+Finished.
 What a shame.
 And all my archiving of Tweets has gone too.
-Lesson learned – third-party platforms are fickle, so beware.
+Lesson learned: social media platforms and associated services are fickle.

-Preserve, archive and share selected social media interactions of your choosing by building a custom timeline with the excellent free Storify tool.
-Set up an account, create a new “Story” and immediately begin recreating your favourite experiences.
+It was possible to preserve, archive and share selected social media interactions of your choosing by building a custom timeline with the excellent free Storify tool.
+You could set up an account, create a new “Story” and immediately begin recreating your favourite experiences.

-Social networks suported include Twitter, Instagram, Facebook, YouTube, Google Plus, Flickr, Soundcloud and Tumblr, with the additional options of embedding URLs, RSS items and Disqus comments.
+Social networks supported included Twitter, Instagram, Facebook, YouTube, Google Plus, Flickr, Soundcloud and Tumblr, with the additional options of embedding URLs, RSS items and Disqus comments.

-There are dozens of uses for Storify, such as customer service support, testimonials, opinion pieces, blogging links, news reporting and live discussions.
+There were dozens of uses for Storify, such as customer service support, testimonials, opinion pieces, blogging links, news reporting and live discussions.

-By easily searching for, dragging and dropping content to your Storify timeline, you can quickly publish your story and notify those who have been included.
+By easily searching for, dragging and dropping content to your Storify timeline, you could quickly publish your story and notify those who have been included.
+It was useful for highlighting key moments from tweet chats or similar online discussions that would otherwise be forgotten.

 How Small Businesses Can Use Storify

-You could be creative in how you choose to use Storify for your business.
-Here’s a few ideas:
+You could be creative in how you chose to use Storify for your business, so here’s a few ideas for what it could have been used for:

 - Client testimonials on social networks about your services